crukci-bioinformatics/nf_preprocess_scSeq_CRUKCI/README.md

 **This workflow is specifically designed to work with the CRUK CI computational infrastructure.
 It is not intended for general use.**

-The workflow downloads the single cell data as fastq from the Genomics server using Clarity tools, it then renames the fastq files to conform with CellRangers expected input file name format.
+The workflow downloads the single cell data as fastq from the Genomics server using Clarity tools, it then renames the fastq files to conform with CellRanger's expected input file name format.
 The workflow then runs CellRanger count on the fastq files to generate the gene expression matrix.